How to Publish an AI Research Paper – Step-by-Step Guide

 • Typesetting and layout

-• Final author proof approval
+• Final proof approval

 • Online publication